Beethoven • Masterpieces

 Bärenreiter’s new urtext edition of Beethoven’s beloved Bagatelle is one of the most unexpectedly fascinating publications to arrive in a while, offering as it does a radically different version of the piece alongside the one we know so well.

-How surprising to learn, then, that in 1822/3 Beethoven went back and revisited his earlier sketch, substantially revising it for publication within a planned (but unrealised) collection of 12 Bagatelles.
-Version 2.0.
+How surprising to learn that more than a decade later, in around 1822/3, Beethoven went back and revisited his earlier sketch.
+His substantial revision was intended for publication within a planned (but unrealised) collection of 12 Bagatelles, so represents his final decisive thoughts on the composition.
+Let’s call this Version 2.0.

 Those sketches survive, and for Bärenreiter’s new edition Mario Aschauer presents not only the most authoritative text of Version 1, but also includes his fully performable completion of Version 2.